DanielYoon82/ActiveDirectory/README.md

 - Created a new Active Directory user account.
 - Assigned the appropriate username based on company naming conventions.
-- Configured an initial temporary password.R
+- Configured an initial temporary password.
 - Required the user to change their password at first logon.

 <br />